Lungren2/PyProcessor/docs/developer/ARCHITECTURE.md

    - Scheduler identifies files to process
    - File Manager handles file operations
    - Encoder processes files in parallel
-   - Progress is reported back to GUI or CLI
+   - Progress is reported back to CLI
    - Results are logged

 3. **Logging Flow**:
    - Components log events and errors
    - Logs are written to files
-   - Log Viewer displays logs to user
+   - Logs can be accessed for review

 ## Threading Model

 The application uses a combination of threading approaches:

-- **GUI Thread**: Handles user interface operations
+- **Main Thread**: Handles command-line interface and overall control
 - **Processing Thread**: Manages the overall processing workflow
 - **Process Pool**: Executes encoding tasks in parallel

-This separation ensures the GUI remains responsive during processing operations.
+This separation ensures the application remains responsive during processing operations.

 ## Configuration Management